BrenoOtsuka/pegcontas-test/README.md

 The challenge is to build an API to post and get activities and cards

+# Run the project

+I believe it works if you clone the project and open it with IntelliJ, NetBeans, or similar.
+Using the IDE of your preference, build, and run the project (I used IntelliJ).
 To send requests to the API, I used Postman.
 The routes are:

 Get all activity : /api/v1/activity/all (GET)